element-hq/synapse/docs/usage/configuration/config_documentation.md

   WARNING: An entry such as "https://my.client" is insecure, because it will also match "https://my.client.evil.site", exposing your users to phishing attacks from evil.site.
 To avoid this, include a slash after the hostname: "https://my.client/".

-  The login fallback page (used by clients that don’t natively support the required login flows) is whitelisted in addition to any URLs in this list.
+  The login fallback page (used by clients that don't natively support the required login flows) is whitelisted in addition to any URLs in this list.
 By default, this list contains only the login fallback page.

   Defaults to `null`.

-* `update_profile_information` (boolean): Use this setting to keep a user’s profile fields in sync with information from the identity provider.
+* `update_profile_information` (boolean): Use this setting to keep a user's profile fields in sync with information from the identity provider.
 Currently only syncing the displayname is supported.
 Fields are checked on every SSO login, and are updated if necessary.
 Note that enabling this option will override user profile information, regardless of whether users have opted-out of syncing that information when first signing in.
 Defaults to `false`.

 Example configuration:
 ```yaml